cheshirekow/cmake_format_vscode/README.md

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+Currently there are no known issues with the vscode extension.
+You can find known issues with `cmake-format` on [github][3]

 ## Release Notes

-Users appreciate release notes as you update your extension.
+### 0.4.1

-### 1.0.0
+Initial release.
+Note that the vscode extension release version matches the cmake-format release version on [pypi][2].